SoTrxII/Pandora-cooking-server/README.md

-# Pandora cooking server:
+# Pandora cooking server

-This is the cooking server for Pandora.
+This is the cooking server for [Pandora](https://github.com/SoTrxII/Pandora).
 All the audio processing scripts were written by Yahweasel for [Craig](https://github.com/Yahweasel/craig).
 This project is just a server wrapper around the cooking scripts.

 However, the cooking scripts have been slightly changed :
 + Removed exclusive locking (only shared locks except for deletion), allowing multiple downloads at once.